The 2015-2019 CGAPS Strategic Plan identifies five priority goals with specific actions to focus on over the next five years. The five goals are to:

 The CGAPS Actions by Agency is a short document based on the CGAPS Vision and Action Plan, with just the immediate actions for each agency.
 It is intended to be used by the group at CGAPS meetings to discuss progress or needs.

-The original CGAPS Action Plan was drafted by the Alien Species Action Plan Working Group which consisted of more than 80 participants.
+The original 1995 CGAPS Action Plan was drafted by the Alien Species Action Plan Working Group which consisted of more than 80 participants.
+The plan was signed in 1994 and formalized in 1995 through this document.